jplasmeier/Notes/Clojure Notes/n Days of Clojure.md

 If this is even possible, I think it would make the most sense to spend some more time familiarizing myself with Clojure in general before attempting to solve a problem without knowing what tools I have at my disposal.

+## day 5: 05/04/2017

+After a lengthy hiatus my free time is now in order again.
+I have decided to start over with reading [Clojure for the Brave and True](http://www.braveclojure.com/).
+I will continue to take notes and post them on Github.
+I'm going over the Emacs setup and key bindings as a refresher.

+## day 6: 05/05/2017

+I'm resuming at the Emacs chapter.
+I have decided to not use Paredit until I'm more comfortable with Emacs.
+Next up is "Do Things: A Clojure Crash Course!"